 - Greetings and salutation.
 In your cover letter salutation, always be very polite and professional with your letter.
 A formal greeting or salutation should be observed even at the beginning of your letter.

 - Body.
-This is the part in your letter that you mention of your relevant achievements, an brief and concise explanation of your scholastic background perhaps, and all the information that might be needed to help you present yourself well to your prospect employer.
+This is the part in your letter that you mention of your relevant achievements, a brief and concise explanation of your scholastic background perhaps, and all the information that might be needed to help you present yourself well to your prospective employer.
+You may also see simple letter templates.

 - Closing.
 In the closing part of your letter, you hope for a positive response and leave your contact details should they possibly have questions and further inquiries about your cover letter sample and resume.